-Don is a founder and serves as President and Chief Executive Officer (CEO) of ePD.
-He is primarily responsible for new business development, client relations, and oversight of all scientific and business activities at ePD.
+Dr. Donald E. Mager, President and Chief Executive Officer (CEO), is responsible for new business development, client relations, and oversight of all scientific and business activities at ePD.

-Don is a Professor of Pharmaceutical Sciences at SUNY at Buffalo and has served as a Visiting Professor at the University Paris Descartes from 2007 to 2013.
-He currently serves on the Pharmaceutical Sciences and Clinical Pharmacology Advisory Committee to the FDA and as an expert member of the Board of Pharmaceutical Sciences at FIP.
-Don also serves as an Associate or Consulting Editor at CPT:Pharmacometrics & Systems Pharmacology (CPT:PSP), and Pharmacology, Research & Perspectives (PRP).
-Don is a Fellow and Past-President of the International Society of Pharmacometrics (ISoP) and is a Fellow and will be President-Elect of the American College of Clinical Pharmacology (ACCP).
+Don is a Professor of Pharmaceutical Sciences at SUNY at Buffalo and has served as a Visiting Professor at the University Paris Descartes.
+He served on the Pharmaceutical Sciences and Clinical Pharmacology Advisory Committee to the FDA and is an expert member of the Board of Pharmaceutical Sciences at FIP.
+Don also serves as an Associate Editor at CPT:Pharmacometrics & Systems Pharmacology (CPT:PSP).
+Don is a Fellow and Past-President of the International Society of Pharmacometrics (ISoP) and is a Fellow and President-Elect of the American College of Clinical Pharmacology (ACCP).
 Don is also a Fellow of the American Association of Pharmaceutical Scientists (AAPS) and the American Association for the Advancement of Science (AAAS).

 Scott A. Van Wart, M.S., Ph.D.

-Scott is a founder and serves as Vice President and Chief Scientific Officer (CSO) of ePD.
+Dr. Scott A. Van Wart, Vice President and Chief Scientific Officer (CSO).
 He is primarily responsible for all operational aspects, as well as the execution and supervision of all scientific activities at ePD.

-Scott received a Ph.D. degree in Pharmaceutical Sciences at the State University of New York (SUNY) at Buffalo.
-Scott has worked as a consultant for 19 years and has collaborated with many pharmaceutical companies to plan and implement modeling and simulation strategies to support drug development and commercialization programs.
-Scott has considerable experience helping Sponsors leverage the insight gained from PK and PK-PD analyses to guide decision making at critical development milestones in a variety of therapeutic areas, most notably for infectious and cardiovascular diseases.
+Scott received an M.S. and a Ph.D. degree in Pharmaceutical Sciences at the State University of New York (SUNY) at Buffalo.
+Scott has consulted for over 20 years with many pharmaceutical companies to plan and implement modeling and simulation strategies to support drug development and commercialization programs.
 Scott’s broad range of pharmacometric expertise includes statistical analysis, population PK-PD analysis, physiologic- and mechanism-based systems modeling, optimal study design, and clinical trial simulation.
-Scott is the author or co-author of over 40 peer-reviewed scientific publications, primarily involving population PK and PK-PD applications.
+Scott is the author or co-author of over 50 peer-reviewed scientific publications, primarily involving population PK and PK-PD applications.